August 9th celebrates National Rice Pudding Day and Book Lovers Day.

 Did you know that on this day in 1859, inventor Otis Tufts patented the first elevator in the US?
 In his patent, his chosen name for the invention was the “vertical railway elevator.”

-Keep reading for more facts about August 9
+Keep reading for more interesting facts about August 9th in history!

 An inflatable chicken that resembled US President Donald Trump was placed outside the US White House as part of a political protest.

 The virtual pet video game, Seaman, was released on the Dreamcast in North America.

 Seaman was one of the few Sega Dreamcast games to take advantage of the microphone attachment.